StevenBlack/vocab/vocabulary.md

 ### pedagogue
-This word can simply mean "teacher," but more often it has the same meaning as pedant (see below), an extremely opinionated teacher who tries to force those opinions on others, ignoring common sense in favor of theoretical knowledge.
+This word can simply mean "teacher," but more often it has the same meaning as pedant, an extremely opinionated teacher who tries to force those opinions on others, ignoring common sense in favor of theoretical knowledge.

 ### pedant